|High School:||Hamilton Southeastern|

 Honors & Awards

-2013: Edrington skipped out on his senior season at Hamilton Southeastern High School and instead joined the Huskers in January for the 2013 season after graduating from high school in December • Played 26 games at shortstop, including 22 starts, while learning from senior infielder Bryan Peters • Hit .203 on the year with 14 hits, including three doubles, in 69 at bats • Notched a pair of hits for the fourth time in 2013, including his third career double, at Minnesota on May 12 • Had a career-high two RBIs in the 8-0 win over the Gophers • Produced a hit and scored a run in a 6-0 win at Minnesota to open the three-game series on May 10 • Was on base five times in a 12-2 win over Purdue on April 21 • Had a career-high three walks and produced a pair of hits • Struck out three times in a game for the first time in his career at Purdue on April 20 • Picked up his third RBI of the season at Iowa on April 5 in a 12-5 win • Was 2-for-3 at Kansas State with a double, two runs and two walks on March 26 • Produced his first multi-hit game at NU with a pair of singles in a win at Illinois in NU’s Big Ten opener on March 22 • Notched his first career extra-base hit at No. 8 Cal State Fullerton on March 20 with a double • Stole his first career base and scored a run at Louisiana Tech on March 9 • Made his Husker debut on March 6 in a 10-5 win over Northern Colorado • Was 1-for-3, with a RBI-single in his first career at-bat.
+2013: Edrington bypassed his senior season at Hamilton Southeastern High School to join the Huskers in January for the 2013 season after graduating from high school in December • Played 26 games at shortstop, including 22 starts, while learning from senior infielder Bryan Peters • Hit .203 on the year with 14 hits, including three doubles, in 69 at bats • Had a career-high two RBIs in the 8-0 win over the Gophers • Was on base five times in a 12-2 win over Purdue on April 21 • Had a career-high three walks and produced a pair of hits • Produced his first multi-hit game at NU with a pair of singles in a win at Illinois in NU’s Big Ten opener on March 22 • Notched his first career extra-base hit with a double at No. 8 Cal State Fullerton on March 20 • Stole his first career base and scored a run at Louisiana Tech on March 9 • Made his Husker debut on March 6 in a 10-5 win over Northern Colorado • Was 1-for-3, with a RBI-single in his first career at-bat.

 Before Nebraska: Edrington was part of the 2013 signing class, but enrolled at Nebraska in January to join the Huskers for the 2013 season • Posted a .402 average with 13 home runs, 68 RBIs and 44 stolen bases in three varsity seasons • Played his freshman year at Fossil Ridge High School in Fort Collins, Colo., before playing his sophomore and junior years at Hamilton Southeastern High School • Ranked as the No. 375 overall recruit in the country by Perfect Game • Ranked as the No. 6 overall recruit in the state of Indiana • Named a second-team Underclass All-American prior to his junior season in 2012 • Played summer ball for the Indiana Bulls, who competed at the Perfect Game WWBA World Championship in Jupiter, Fla. • One of 10 position players in Indiana to be named all-state by ESPNHS • Played at both the 2011 and 2012 Area Code Games in Long Beach, Calif.

-Personal: Born on May 20, 1994, in Noblesville, Ind. • Parents are Matt and Julie Edrington • Has one sister, Carlee • Has not declared a major.
+Personal: Born on May 20, 1994, in Noblesville, Ind. • Parents are Matt and Julie Edrington • Has one sister, Carlee • Majoring in physics and mathematics.